-And why has it become a hot topic for companies and investors?
+And why are ESG criteria a hot topic for companies and investors?

 ESG (Environmental, social and governance) criteria are of increasing interest to companies, their investors and other stakeholders.
 With growing concern about he ethical status of quoted companies, these standards are the central factors that measure the ethical impact and sustainability of investment in a company.
 ESG factors cover a wide spectrum of issues that have traditionally been excluded from financial analysis:

 - Climate change